Host Security Settings Conflicts with KIWI

 Abstract

 When building an appliance, the appliance builder has to have access to a wide range of services.
 It must be able to create a new package database elsewhere in the system.
-It must be able to create, read and write device nodes, create filesystems, partitions, bootloader configurations etc etc. The list is very long and no security policy could cover this in a way that it would not be open to everything which in the end leads to a pointless exercise and no security at all.
+It must be able to create, read and write device nodes, create filesystems, partitions, bootloader configurations, etc. The list is very long and no security policy could cover this in a way that it would not be open to everything, which in the end leads to a pointless exercise and no security at all.

-This means for users who would like to keep the security settings of the system enforced and unchanged, the only way to allow KIWI NG to do its job is to run it through boxbuild as explained in Building in a Self-Contained Environment
+This means for users who would like to keep the security settings of the system enforced and unchanged, the only way to allow KIWI NG to do its job is to run it through boxbuild as explained in Building in a Self-Contained Environment.

 sudo setenforce 0